DiligentGraphics/DiligentEngine/README.md

 *cmake -D CMAKE_SYSTEM_NAME=WindowsStore -D CMAKE_SYSTEM_VERSION=10.0.15063.0 -H. -B./cmk_build/UWP64 -G "Visual Studio 15 2017 Win64"*

 Set the desired project as startup project (by default, Atmosphere sample will be selected) and run it.

+Note: you can generate solution that targets Windows 8.1 by defining CMAKE_SYSTEM_VERSION=8.1 cmake variable, but the solution will fail to build as it will use Visual Studio 2013 (v120) toolset that lacks proper c++11 support.

 ## Linux